 Finding Suitable Cruises Without Passports

-It is extremely easy to find a closed loop cruise that doesn’t require a passport to sail.
+It is extremely easy to find a closed-loop cruise that doesn’t require a passport to sail.
 Most Caribbean cruises start and end in the same U.S. port — usually Florida.
-But this also applies to cruises sailing round trip out of New York, Baltimore, New Orleans, Galveston, Jackson, Mobile and Charleston.
-For instance, according to the cruiseline.com search engine, there are 137 closed loop caribbean cruises scheduled to sail in March of 2018.
+But this also applies to cruises sailing round trip out of New York, Baltimore, New Orleans, Galveston, Jackson, Mobile, and Charleston.
+For instance, according to the cruiseline.com search engine, there are 137 closed-loop Caribbean cruises scheduled to sail in March of 2018.
 So your family can sail any of those spring break cruises without passports.
 Likewise, for this summer (June-August), there are 224 such sailings.
-Again, potentially hundreds of cruises without passports that could be great family vacation options.
+Again, potentially hundreds of cruises without passports could be great family vacation options.
 There are also many options for Mexican Riviera cruises that sail out of a California port.

 Related Information: Family Cruisers: Use This Easy Tool to Quickly Weed Through Dozens of Cruise Lines